-Wetlands help to maintain the high quality of New York City's water supply.
+Wetlands help to maintain the high quality of New York City's drinking water supply.
 Approximately 35,000 acres of wetlands are located within the watersheds that surround New York City's reservoirs.
-In March 2018, DEP updated its strategy for protecting these wetlands and their water quality functions.
-The strategy leverages land conservation, voluntary stewardship, and outreach programs to protect wetland resources from loss and degradation.
-Over 5,000 acres of wetlands are protected on City-owned lands, 58 percent of which have been acquired through watershed protection programs initiated in 1997.
-DEP supports its wetland protection programs with robust wetland mapping and monitoring efforts.
-For current National Wetland Inventory maps and more information about these important ecosystems visit https://fws.gov/wetlands/.
+More than 5,000 acres of wetlands are protected on City-owned lands, 59 percent of which have been acquired through watershed protection programs initiated in the 1990s.
+As part of a robust wetland mapping and monitoring program, DEP scientists collect long-term data to understand the condition and functions of watershed wetlands.
+Visit the National Wetlands Inventory for maps and more information about these important ecosystems.

-DEP manages New York City's water supply, providing more than 1 billion gallons of high-quality water each day to more than 9.6 million New Yorkers.
+DEP manages New York City's water supply, providing more than 1 billion gallons of highquality water each day to more than 9.6 million New Yorkers.
 This includes more than 70 upstate communities and institutions in Ulster, Orange, Putnam and Westchester counties who consume an average of 110 million total gallons of drinking water daily from New York City's water supply system.
 This water comes from the Catskill, Delaware, and Croton watersheds that extend more than 125 miles from the City, and the system comprises 19 reservoirs, three controlled lakes, and numerous tunnels and aqueducts.
 DEP has nearly 6,000 employees, including almost 1,000 scientists, engineers, surveyors, watershed maintainers and other professionals in the watershed.
-In addition to its \$70 million payroll and \$166 million in annual taxes paid in upstate counties, DEP has invested more than \$1.7 billion in watershed protection programs-including partnership organizations such as the Catskill Watershed Corporation and the Watershed Agricultural Council-that support sustainable farming practices, environmentally sensitive economic development, and local economic opportunity.
-In addition, DEP has a robust capital program with \$19.1 billion in investments planned over the next decade that will create up to 3,000 construction-related jobs per year.
+In addition to its \$70 million payroll and \$168.9 million in annual taxes paid in upstate counties, DEP has invested more than \$1.7 billion in watershed protection programs-including partnership organizations such as the Catskill Watershed Corporation and the Watershed Agricultural Council-that support sustainable farming practices, environmentally sensitive economic development, and local economic opportunity.
+In addition, DEP has a robust capital program with \$19.7 billion in investments planned over the next decade that will create up to 3,000 construction-related jobs per year.
 For more information, visit nyc.gov/dep, like us on Facebook, or follow us on Twitter.